alexlawrence/feature-toggles/README.md

 }
 ```

-If a function throws an exception `isFeatureEnabled()` will simply return false to prevent runtime crashes.
+If the function throws an exception the `isFeatureEnabled()` call will return false to prevent runtime crashes.

 #### Advanced examples (pseudo code)